darja/MovieDB/README.md

 ### Fetching and Caching Data

-Business objects are cached for 1 hour in SQLite database with following structure:
+Business objects are cached in SQLite database with following structure:

-// todo
+![DB Scheme][doc/db_scheme.png]

+Genres are requested and updated on every application start.

+Movies lists are cached for 1 hour.

 If an application needs to show movies list (popular movies or search result), it checks database first.
 If up-to-date movies list is found, cached data is displayed.
 Otherwise application deletes outdated objects, requests new ones from API and shows updated data from database.